Inbox Reports

 Create an Inbox Report

 To start using the Deliverability Inbox Reports feature, head to your dashboard and press Deliverability on the top right side of your screen.
-If you haven't created any inbox reports previously and you are going to create your first inbox report, you have to click Create Inbox Report.
+If this is your first inbox report, click Create Inbox Report.

 If you have already created any inbox reports previously, then click Inbox Reports on the left menu bar and then click New.

-For your inbox report, either download the provided list of seed emails as a .csv file or copy the email list directly.
+For your inbox report, either download the provided seed email list as a .csv file or copy it directly.

-If your ESP or CRM requires specific data fields, such as first name, last name, or full name, we recommend downloading the .csv file, which includes those fields.
+If your ESP or CRM requires specific data fields, such as first name, last name, or full name, we recommend downloading the .csv file that includes them.

-Now, add the copied/downloaded email list to your ESP/CRM email list and send out the email you would like to generate a report.
-Once the email campaign is sent, the inbox report will be generated within a few minutes.
+Now, add the copied/downloaded email list to your ESP/CRM email list and send out the email you would like to generate a report for.
+Once the email campaign is sent, the inbox report generates within a few minutes.

 In this example, the email seed list was added to Mailchimp, and the email campaign was sent.
 You have to add the seed list to your ESP/CRM.

-Once the email was sent successfully with the email seed list, the inbox report will be generated within a few minutes on the Emailable dashboard under Deliverability > Inbox Reports.
+Once the email with the email seed list is sent successfully, the inbox report will be generated within a few minutes on the Emailable dashboard under Deliverability > Inbox Reports.

 Click on the generated inbox report to view the insights.